cvenchong/BT-2025/README.md

-# Braintree Drop-in Demo
+# Braintree Hosted Fields Demo

-A simple Flask app demonstrating Braintree Drop-in integration for payments.
+A simple Flask app demonstrating Braintree Hosted Fields integration for payments.

 ## Features

-- Braintree Drop-in UI for card payments
+- Braintree Hosted Fields UI for card payments
 - Provided sandbox test cards and negative testing info for ease of testing (available at the UI sidebar)
-- Total amount can be modified
+- Total amount can be modified before making payment (negative testing)
+- at the UI side bar, can login to simulate member flow
+   * you can simulate CIT flow, CIT to save card flow & Vaulted CIT flow

 ## Requirements